movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 Selects which lanes to pull data from, within a group of 8 lanes.
 This is a mandatory modifier.
 There is no default value.

+GFX10 only.

 The *dpp8_sel* modifier must specify exactly 8 values.
-The first value selects which lane to read from to supply data into lane 0.
+First value selects which lane to read from to supply data into lane 0.
-The second value controls lane 1 and so on.
+Second value controls lane 1 and so on.

 Each value may be specified as either an :ref:`integer number<amdgpu_synid_integer_number>` or